kopperud/RPesto/readme.md

 ## Installation

-The backend of `RPesto` is implemented in `rust`, therefore you need to have `rust` and `cargo` installed.
+The probability calculations in `RPesto` are implemented in the `rust` programming language.
+Therefore you need to have `rust` and `cargo` installed.
 Please follow the instructions on [https://rustup.rs/](https://rustup.rs/).

-Next, we will use the R-package `remotes` to install necessary R package dependencies
+Next, we will use the R-package `remotes` to install the necessary R package dependencies

 ```R
 install.packages("remotes")